rohanmarathe567-code/RentTracker/memory-bank/activeContext.md

 - Completed refactoring of attachment and payment handling systems
 - Introduced new SequentialGuidGenerator service
 - Updated related models and controllers

+[2025-04-01 19:27:00] - Frontend UI Updates
+- Modified Properties.razor to support pagination and display property list
+- Removed navigation menu and made the page full screen
+- Updated client models to use Guid instead of int for IDs
+- Created separate PropertyList and PropertyEdit components
+- Added CSS styling for the properties pages
+- Updated RentalPropertyService to support paginated API responses